Gyroscopic-why/Zephyr/README.md

      - Counts isolated pawns
      - Counts center control
      - (+-) Counts king safety (This needs to be reworked)

+### Delta:
+- Added a move calculation function
+- Added an alpha beta search function, seems to work :D
+- Added a player turn parser
+- Added a more clean info
+- Added a board encode function (the opposite of parsing)
+- Now the engine can play a move (and for both player colors!)
+- A bit of UI cleaning
+- Added a temporary placeholder for the mate recognition and saving its sequence (haven't fully tested it but I am like 90% sure it doesn't work as it should)

 # Info :D